 So it goes from that time on, flipping from one coast to the other every few years.
-I've been in NYC for almost a decade.
+I've been in NYC for over a decade.

 And for a bit more clarity I'm a mix between an astronaut and an athlete.
 What are you?